robinbraemer/school-sensor-web/README.md

 ```

 The website is reachable from http://localhost:8080.
-You can the available flags with `go run web.go -h`.
+You can see the available flags with `go run web.go -h`.

 For example we can serve the website on the default http port 80 with:
 ```shell script